Events, community gatherings in the Kansas City metro area

 Sept.
 16

-Johnson County Association of Retired School Personnel Meeitng: Guest speaker Marlene Katz presents an autobiographical depiction of Esther Brown and her part in the Brown vs Board of Education history, 10 a.m. to noon, Asbury Methodist Church, 5400 W. 75th Prairie Village, 913-681-2759.
+Johnson County Association of Retired School Personnel Meeitng: Guest speaker Marlene Katz presents an autobiographical depiction of Esther Brown and her part in the Brown vs. Board of Education history, 10 a.m. to noon, Asbury Methodist Church, 5400 W. 75th St., Prairie Village, 913-681-2759.

 Sept.
 21